Marcelo Gallardo

-During his playing career, Gallardo was an attacking midfielder and playmaker.
-He was regarded for his vision, technique, class, dribbling, and especially his defence-splitting passing.

 After topping the 2010–11 Uruguayan Primera División season with Nacional de Montevideo, Gallardo retired as a player to coach the team.
 He helped Nacional de Montevideo defend their championship the following season before transferring to River Plate.
 River Plate won local championships under Gallardo and returned to the international scene, where they had not won a tournament from 1997 to 2014.
 With the most international tournament championships in team history, he is considered River Plate's most successful coach to date.

 Club career

 Early years and first seasons with River Plate

-Born in Parque San Martín in Merlo Partido in the Greater Buenos Aires area to construction worker Máximo Gallardo and nursing home employee Ana María (née Maidana), Gallardo began playing football at about age 10 in the local Once Colegiales and Nahuel clubs.
+Born in Parque San Martín in the Merlo Partido in the Greater Buenos Aires area to construction worker Máximo Gallardo and nursing home employee Ana María (née Maidana), Gallardo began playing football at about age 10 in the local Once Colegiales and Nahuel clubs.
 After receiving offers from several First Division teams to join their junior squads, he landed a trial at River Plate and joined as a midfielder in 1988.
 Gallardo made his professional debut at age 17 for the club during the 1992–93 Argentinian Torneo de Clausura in a 2–0 win against Newell's Old Boys.

 The team then won the 1993–94 Torneo de Apertura.
 Gallardo won a series of national tournaments with the team during the next few seasons (including the 1994, 1996 and 1997 Torneo de Apertura and the 1997 Torneo de Clausura), and became a starting midfielder by 1996.
 He received his first international trophy (the Copa Libertadores) that year, as River Plate defeated América de Cali 2–1 in the final series.
 Starting both matches on the bench, Gallardo took the field in the second half.
-River Plate lost the Intercontinental Cup 0–1 to Juventus F.C. at Tokyo's National Stadium several months later.
+River Plate lost the Intercontinental Cup 0–1 to Juventus at Tokyo's National Stadium several months later.

-Gallardo was scouted by European teams during the late 1990s and signed with France's Ligue 1 AS Monaco FC, bringing his initial spell with River Plate to an end with the 1998–99 season.
+Gallardo was scouted by European teams during the late 1990s and signed with France's Ligue 1 Monaco, bringing his initial spell with River Plate to an end with the 1998–99 season.
 He had played 109 league games with the club and scored 17 goals.